Emory-HITI/Niffler/src/cold-extraction/README.md

 ## Running StoreSCP
 We first run a StoreScp process.

-$ nohup /opt/localdrive/dcm4che-5.19.0/bin/storescp --accept-unknown --directory DICOM-STORAGE-FULLPATH --filepath {00100020}/{0020000D}/{0020000E}/{00080018}.dcm -b BMIPACS2:4243 > storescp.out &
+$ nohup DCM4CHE-HOME/bin/storescp --accept-unknown --directory DICOM-STORAGE-FULLPATH --filepath {00100020}/{0020000D}/{0020000E}/{00080018}.dcm -b BMIPACS2:4243 > storescp.out &

+* Replace DCM4CHE-HOME with the absolute location where DCM4CHE is extracted (i.e., installed).

-Replace DICOM-STORAGE-FULLPATH with the absolution location of the directory where you want your Dicom files to be stored.
+* Replace DICOM-STORAGE-FULLPATH with the absolute location of the directory where you want your Dicom files to be stored.
 This folder will be used as the root, and the dicom images will be stored in patient/study/series/instance.dcm hierarchy.

+For example,

+$ nohup /opt/localdrive/dcm4che-5.19.0/bin/storescp --accept-unknown --directory /labs/banerjeelab/DBS_EMPI --filepath {00100020}/{0020000D}/{0020000E}/{00080018}.dcm -b BMIPACS2:4243 > storescp.out &

 ## Running the Retrospective (Cold) Data Retriever